PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # **The Merchant Adventurer** #

+## POV TRICK ##

+Jump point of view to loser of combat

+to Boltac
+to Troll
+to Orc
+to Relan when he gets whacked

+Except to Relan at end when he takes out wizard.
+(The one win.)

 ## Punchlist ##

+* Have the kid find the love of his life, but the scoundrels are in on it. -- They let him know it was a con, and they are getting out.

+>But you broke your vows for me.
+>I was never a real priestess.

 * have the Wizard forget the sandwiches -- but he has the next best thing -- a supply of sandwiches
 * Conform names: make sure that Farm boy becomes Relan -- wizard becomes Dimsbury, or the Wizard Dimsbury.
 * Add a bit about the importance of lighting to adventurers
 * link Boltac's lack of faith -- when he speaks to Asarah -- to him saying -- the crazy wizard was right.
 A merchant can't have power.
 To which Asarah says.
 The crazy wizard is dead.
 Defeated by a merchant.
 That is power Boltac.
 Have faith in yourself.
 In you I see more than a drink-thief.
 And you should too.

+* BOltac uses magic nullifying gloves at the end.

 * What happens to the Troll?
-Is he still stuck there at the end.
+Is he still stuck there at the end?
 * BOltac picks up the mace, signifying that magic is done for.
+* All my magic items are worthless, Huzzah.